AaronHeidorn/MDB/README.md

 				//remove global transaction from MDB
 				//transactions are needed on a message by message basis -
 				//not globally on the MDB itself

-				mdc.getUserTransaction().commit();
+				//This is a 'hack' to get around global transactions timing out
+				//This is what I'm trying to avoid/fix mdc.getUserTransaction().commit();

 			} catch (SecurityException e) {